|

-This high precision noncontact method using optical scanning was developped by Prof. Dr. Yuri Popov
+This high precision noncontact method using optical

-(Moscow State Geological Prospecting Academy) and is new in both Earth science and thermal physics.
-The theoretical model is based on scanning a sample surface
+scanning was developped by Prof. Dr. Yuri Popov (Moscow State Geological Prospecting Academy) and is new in both Earth science and thermal physics.
+The

-with a focused, mobile and continuously operated heat source in combination with infrared temperature sensors.
-New: Using a two-channel sensor in combination with advanced processing
+theoretical model is based on scanning a sample surface with a focused, mobile and continuously operated heat source in combination with infrared temperature sensors.

-techniques allows the simultaneous measurement of thermal conductivity and thermal diffusivity as well.
-The method is realized in the TCS apparatus, which is an semi-automatically
+Using a two-channel sensor in combination with advanced processing techniques allows the simultaneous measurement of thermal conductivity and thermal diffusivity as well.

-operating Thermal Conductivity and Thermal Diffusivity meter.
+The method is realized in the TCS apparatus, which is an semi-automatically operating Thermal Conductivity and Thermal Diffusivity meter.

 The results are: